Mind Your Beliefs

-This post was inspired by my personal experience, but I later came across a related concept in psychology called core beliefs, from cognitive behavioral therapy (CBT).
-I don’t plan to explore this topic from a CBT perspective (though there is likely some overlap).
-This post is mostly a summary of my own reflections.
-If you’re interested, you can look up core beliefs for more information.
+Note: This post was inspired by my personal experience, but later I discovered a similar concept known as core beliefs in cognitive behavioral therapy (CBT).
+I won’t discuss this topic from CBT perspective (though there will likely be overlap), but you can look up core beliefs if you’re interested.

 On Beliefs

-A belief is something a person accepts as true.
+We can define belief as something a person accepts as true.
 For example, people can hold beliefs about themselves, others, or the world.
 Here are a few:

 So we can clearly see that beliefs have chance to affect our lives in significant ways.
 The extent of their effect can vary depending on the: number of beliefs we have, the content of beliefs, and the degree to how much we believe in them.